-Peter Kugler talks about the future of Microsoft Teams.
-What immediate changes are emerging in terms of current contact center trends, and where is the journey heading?
+Peter Kugler talks about the future of Microsoft Teams in office telephony.
+What immediate changes are emerging in terms of current contact center trends?
+And where is the journey heading?

 What role will Teams play in office telephony in the coming years?